SDXorg/PySD-Cookbook/docs/analyses/visualization/matplotlib.rst

 -------------------

 As PySD returns a Pandas Dataframe, we can either use the plotting interface directly, or Pandas's convenience wrapper.
+Here we'll load a model which produces a chaotic output in three dimensions to use in our demonstration.

 .. code:: python